 Lastly, we said why shouldn't these be stainless steel, I mean that's kind of our thing.

 The result are these rails.
 Rails will be firm, but smooth.
-These will come pre-lubed with Mobilux EP2 making them ready to roll with only minimal effort.
-To finish preparation, use a small tipped device (I even used a stick from a sucker) to remove any grease from the rail hole, and then spread it evenly around the rest of the rail using proper rubber gloves.
+These may come pre-lubed with Mobilux EP2.If so, to finish preparation, use a small tipped device (I even used a stick from a sucker) to remove any grease from the rail hole, and then spread it evenly around the rest of the rail using proper rubber gloves.
 Set the rail on a flat surface, and with light pressure on the carriage move it back and forth a couple dozen times.
 That's it!